holtrop/propane/doc/user_guide.md

 ##> User Code Blocks

-User code blocks begin with the line following a "<<" token and end with the line preceding a grammar line consisting of solely the ">>" token.
+User code blocks begin following a "<<" token and end with a ">>" token found at the end of a line.
 All text lines in the code block are copied verbatim into the output file.

 ### Standalone Code Blocks